 Click on the image to open a new tab to purchase!

 Disclaimer: I have personally used all products listed below.
-Whenever possible, I use an affiliate or referral link*, for which the ESSTEAM Lab will receive a small compensation when you purchase from my links, at no extra cost to you.
+Whenever possible, I use an affiliate or referral link*, for which the ESSTEAM Lab will receive a small compensation when you purchase from my links, at no extra cost to you (as an Amazon Associate I earn from qualifying purchases).

 STEM and Makerspace Materials